sohankunkerkar/kipod/README.md

 - 🔒 Fully rootless – no privileged daemon required.
 - 🛠️ Supports custom Kubernetes versions and image tags.

+## Why Kipod?

+While **kind** is excellent, it is designed for Docker and containerd. **kipod** is built specifically for the **Podman + CRI-O** ecosystem.
+It runs fully rootless by default, supports custom CRI-O builds out-of-the-box, and doesn't require a daemon, making it the ideal choice for Fedora/Red Hat users and CRI-O developers.

 ---

 ## Prerequisites